jidn/python-Makefile/README.md

 ```

 ### coverage
-It does the same as test and additionally creates a terminal report with lines that missed coverage.
+It runs your tests observing if they execute the entire code base.
+It then creates a terminal report with lines that missed coverage.
 You can pass additional arguments to coverage use the `arg` command line just like in test.
 To permanently change argument, modify the `COVER_ARG` argument in Makefile.

-If `PACKAGE` is empty, python files are in the same directory as Makefile, the you should use a coveragerc file to omit the ENV directory from the coverage search.
-Makefile will create a `.coveragerc` file for you in this case and then stop make execution.
-Rerun make it will find the `.coveragerc` and append "--cov-config .coveragerc" to `COVER_ARG`.
+If `PACKAGE` is empty, python files are in the same directory as Makefile, you should use a coverage config file to omit the ENV directory from the coverage search.
+In this case, Makefile will create a `.coveragerc` file for you and then stop make execution.
+When you rerun make it will find the `.coveragerc` and append "--cov-config .coveragerc" to `COVER_ARG`.

 Here is the created `.coveragerc` with a placeholder for your environment directory.